carbon-language/carbon-lang/docs/project/principles/one_way.md

-# Principle: Only provide one way of doing things
+# Principle: Prefer providing only one way to do a given thing

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM